You might be asking, why Oncology services on the Reservation in Northern Arizona? Please allow me to share my experience with you.

 I take solace in knowing that my mother’s passing may help to progress Oncology services on the reservation.
-This is one story about delayed diagnosis; caused by limited access to care compounded by poverty and language barriers.
+This is one story about delayed diagnosis; caused by limited access to care, compounded by poverty and language barriers.
 Native Americans deserve better!
 May her story change the future of oncology services on the reservation for everyone.

 It is often difficult to separate reality from our preconceived truths.
 So just too quickly explain, not all Native Americans get casino payouts or payouts of any kind.
-Being traditional, Navajos and Hopis were slow to step into that arena and are not expected see any profit from their venture for many years.
+Being traditional, Navajos and Hopis were slow to step into that arena and are not expected to see any profit from their venture for many years.
 When and if they do, the money is earmarked for basic life sustaining improvements, clean wells, solar/electricity, and paved roads.
-On the Navajo Nation there is Diabetes and obesity from subsidy food, and an alarming 50% unemployment rate.
+On the Navajo Nation there is Diabetes and obesity from subsidized food, and an alarming 50% unemployment rate.
 The life expectancy on the reservation is 17 years shorter than the average American, and for much of their life they will be burdened with third world health conditions.
-There are over 550 Uranium Mines that leach into the ground water on the reservations in Northern Arizona, tainting wells, the plants, the animals. the people.
+There are over 550 Uranium Mines that leach into the ground water on the reservations in Northern Arizona, tainting wells, the plants, the animals.
+The people.

 Thank you for allowing me to share with you this all too common patient experience.

 Please help us build a cancer center on the Tuba City Regional Health Care Corporation campus